-In the reporting period there was 1 termination agreement (female).
+In the reporting period there were 9 termination agreements.

-Here at FAI rent-a-jet AG we are no different.
-Three of our 4 members of the Executive Board have children and therefore are aware how important the first few forming years in a child's life are.
+Two of our 3 members of the Executive Board have children and therefore are aware how important the first few forming years in a child's life are.
 So, they support their employees' decisions for extended maternity/paternity leave.
 100% of employees return to work after their paid leave is over and enjoy their work and family balance as we can offer them here at FAI rent-a-jet AG.